Tag Archives: Africa

 We stayed in Catholic missions and with Peace Corps volunteers.
 We saw arts and crafts being made throughout the region — masks, tapis, dolls representing Pende dancers.
 And we saw a beautiful waterfall that, were it in the United States, would have been a major attraction.
 Here, it seemed to go utterly unnoticed.

 “We had intended (and still hope) to buy some kind of van (such as a VW combi) and outfit it here with the help of school carpenters and friends.
 Then we would head north to the Central African Republic (we would probably have to put our vehicle on a riverboat to get out of Zaire, given road conditions), then throughout West Africa and (if possible) across the Sahara.
 Then we’d travel throughout North Africa and continue on to Europe, where we’d spend several more months traveling and living out of our van.
-We‘d’ then return to the States in late spring of 1977.
-(As it turned out, we moved to Paris for a couple of years instead.
-But that’s another story).
+We‘d then return to the States in late spring of 1977.

 “We began attempting to implement this plan in early September upon our return from our summer adventures and found — to our great dismay — that no new vehicles are coming into the country.
 Zaire is in the midst of an economic crisis.
 It has little or no foreign reserves and, consequently, is defaulting on its loans and not paying its bills.
 In an attempt to straighten out this mess, the government is not permitting the importation of any vehicles.
 The used-car market is almost non-existent, and the few who are selling are getting astronomical prices for their cars.